For many of us, we have to drive in areas where the air is less than fresh on a regular basis.

 K&N Washable And Reusable Cabin Air Filter

-This unit is an excellent reusable option, in case you don’t want to use something disposable.
-Whenever it gets too dirty, you can simply remove it, wash it as needed, and reinstall it again.
+K&N’s filter is an awesome choice for eco-friendly drivers.
+Whenever it gets too dirty, you can simply remove it, wash it, and reinstall it again.

 As you may expect, the materials are made to last.
 This isn’t something you’ll find in all reusable cabin air filters out there, with some of them losing durability after only a few washes.

 The material is synthetic and non-woven.
 It shouldn’t wear thin or start to lose its filtration ability after multiple washes.
 It’s also electrostatically charged to enable it to attract particles of dust, pollen, and other solid debris.
-This makes it like a magnet for potential allergens, which is handy if you’re sensitive to these things.
+This makes it a magnet for potential allergens, which is handy if you’re sensitive to these things.

 It’s built to the same specifications as the OEM unit.
 As long as your Toyota or Subaru is among the compatible models, it should fit as snugly as the original.